📣

 Depending on which method you choose to grant permissions to the remote storage when preparing for the ad-hoc backup, export your data to the S3-compatible storage by doing one of the following:

-• Method 1: If you grant permissions by importing AccessKey and SecretKey, create the Backup CR to back up cluster data as described below:
+• Method 1: If you grant permissions by importing AccessKey and SecretKey, create the Backup CR to back up cluster data as follows:

 kubectl apply -f full-backup-s3.yaml